Adoration 4 Adventure’s local guide for visitors to Mysore, India by A4A guest writer, Vyjay Rao.

 The official name of the zoo is Sri Chamrajendra Zoological gardens and today extends over 157 acres of land.
 This is one of the oldest zoos in India.
 The original zoo was created way back in 1892 on 10 acres of land by a German horticulturist named G.H.
 Krumbeigal.
 The zoo houses more than 164 species of animals including elephants, giraffes, lions, tigers, white rhinoceros, etc.

-The zoo is a fun place for a family picnic, especially for children.
+A zoo is a fun place for a family picnic, especially for children.
 There is an entrance ticket of 50 INR per person on weekdays and 60 INR on weekends and public holidays.
 Entry for children below 5 years is free.
 There is a separate charge for cameras of 20 INR.
-The zoo is open between 8.30am to 5.30pm on all days except Wednesday when it is closed to the public.
+The zoo is open from 8.30 am to 5.30 pm on all days except Wednesday when it is closed to the public.

 1. Mysore Palace